wso2/docs-cloud/en/docs/get-started/quick-start-guide.md

 ### Step 3 - Invoke the API

-Follow the instructions below to use the generated keys to invoke the API you created.
+Follow the instructions below to invoke the API you created:

-1. Click **Try Out**.
+1. Go to the API Store and click on the `HelloWorld` API.

+2. When the API opens, click the **API Console** tab.
 You will see the resources of the API are listed.

-2. Paste the access token that you previously copied in the **Access Token** field.

-3. __If this is the first time you are using the API test console__ from your browser,  open a new tab and navigate to the [https://localhost:8243/](https://localhost:8243/) URL.

-     This will prompt your browser to accept the certificate used by the API Gateway.
-This is required because by default the API Gateway uses a self-signed certificate that is not trusted by web browsers.

-    !!! note

-        This certificate used by the API Gateway is replaced when deploying the system in production.

-4. Click `GET` resource of the API to expand the resource.
+2. Click `GET` resource of the API to expand the resource.

 5. Click **Try It Out**, which is the button on the right.
 Then click **Execute**.